pedrovinicio/EatMe/README.md

   Google Volley API - I've looked into google Volley API and looks quite interesting.
 If I had more time, you would definetly that a look into that and probably that my chances :)

-  Object Relational Mapping Lite (ORM Lite) - I'm not that familiar with this framework and I didn't have too much that to expend learning, but I'd you have used if I had more time also.
+  And I'd like to have used the Object Relational Mapping Lite (ORM Lite) for persisting Java objects to database.